Improved Graph Clustering: Main Results: Performance Guarantees

-where $ c_3 $ is an absolute constant. \end{cor} This corollary immediately yields guarantees for the planted coloring problem~\cite{alon1997coloring3} and the planted $ r $-cut~\cite{bollobas2004maxcut} (a.k.a. planted noisy coloring~\cite{decelle2011asymptotic}) problem.
-We are not aware of any exiting work that explicitly considers the mirrored \gpp in its general form ($ n_2>0 $, $ 1 \ge q > p \ge 0 $, and $ K =O(n)$ with potential non-random edges).
+where $ c_3 $ is an absolute constant. \end{cor} This corollary implies guarantees for the planted coloring problem~\cite{alon1997coloring3} and the planted $ r $-cut~\cite{bollobas2004maxcut} (a.k.a. planted noisy coloring~\cite{decelle2011asymptotic}) problem.
+We are not aware of any exiting work that explicitly considers the \gpp with $ p<q $ in its general form (i.e., $ n_2>0 $, $ 1 > q > p > 0 $, and $ K =o(n)$ with potential non-random edges).
 However, since any guarantee for \gpp with $ p>q $ implies a guarantee for \gpp with $p<q $, Table~\ref{tab:comparison} provides a comparison with existing work when $ n_2 = 0 $ and the edge probabilities and cluster sizes are uniform.
 Again our guarantee outperforms all existing ones.